RitchieLab/LPC/README.md

    bcftools norm -m -any ${myValue} -Ou | bcftools view -Q 0.05:minor -c 20:minor -Ov > ${myValue}".norm.vcf"
    ```

+4. **My job finished but it didn't output anything.
+What happened?**

+   First, make sure you have enabled the options to get a resource summary emailed to you and to output the `.err` file.
+Commonly a few things could have happened.

+   1. The job produced an error of some sort and you will need to fix your script.
+   2. The job ran out of walltime or memory.
+You can look at the resource usage e-mail to see if this happened.
+   3. The job ran fine, but there was no disk space to write the output file.
+If you didn't get any errors and the resource usage looks fine, you can check which disk you were writing the output file to using `pwd -P` and how much space is left on the disk using `df -h`.
+If there is limited space, you may need to either temporarily direct your output to a `scratch` disk or work with other lab members to move files around.

-4. **I can't get my R package to install.**
+5. **I can't get my R package to install.**

    There are a number of reasons why this may happen.
 If you get an error such as
    `ModuleCmd_Load.c(208):ERROR:105: Unable to locate a modulefile for []`
    the issue may be as simple as quitting the R session, loading a module for the library that you are getting an error about, and restarting R. `gcc`, `boost`, `mpfr`, and `mpc` are common offenders.

-5.
+6. **LPC is running very slowly!**

+   First, you might want to check with others in the lab to see if they are experiencing similar issues and it's not just a glitch or momentary network problem.
+You might also want to have a look at the current running processes using `top`.
+If you or someone else is running a resource intensive process from the log in node, it might be best to kill the process and start an `ibash` session.

-6. **I'm getting an error that wasn't mentioned here and I don't know what it means or how to fix it. **
+7. **I'm getting an error that wasn't mentioned here and I don't know what it means or how to fix it. **

    Well the first thing we usually want to do in this case is the classic Google/StackOverflow combination. _Most_ of the time, you probably haven't broken something beyond repair and instead just found a common bug that has already been solved by many other people on the internet.